Arbitrage rebate has been our unique focus for over 31 years.

-The Bingham team.
+The Bingham Management Team.
 Let our experience work for you.

 Kim A. Hoyt

 With an extensive background as an accountant and analyst in the banking industry, Kim has worked in arbitrage rebate for over 20 years.
 She has in-depth knowledge and experience with the different versions, amendments, and technical corrections of regulations that can affect arbitrage calculations.
 She understands the complex details associated with bond issues and arbitrage, including regulatory compliance and precision reporting for every client.

 Kim is a recognized professional in the arbitrage field.
 She conducts specialized seminars for clients and the banking industry on topics such as bond yield, arbitrage rebate calculations, yield reduction, and recordkeeping.
 An active participant in financial conferences and seminars nationwide, Kim is a member of the Government Finance Officers Association, the Government Finance Officers Associations of Virginia, Georgia, North Carolina, Louisiana, Maryland, and the Council of Development Finance Agencies.